Praneethaa27/Data-Processing-System-for-Weather-Monitoring/README.md

    2.1.
 Convert temperature values from Kelvin to Celsius (tip : you can also use user preference).

 ## Rollups and Aggregates:
-**Daily Weather Summary:**
+1) **Daily Weather Summary:**
-1) Roll up the weather data for each day.
+- Roll up the weather data for each day.
-2) Calculate daily aggregates for:
+- Calculate daily aggregates for:

     2.1) Average temperature

     2.2) Maximum temperature

-    2.3)Minimum temperature
+    2.3) Minimum temperature

-    2.4)Dominant weather condition (give reason on this)
+    2.4) Dominant weather condition (give reason on this)

   Store the daily summaries in a database or persistent storage for further analysis.

-Alerting Thresholds:
+2) **Alerting Thresholds:**

-Define user-configurable thresholds for temperature or specific weather conditions (e.g., alert if temperature exceeds 35 degrees Celsius for two consecutive updates).
+- Define user-configurable thresholds for temperature or specific weather conditions (e.g., alert if temperature exceeds 35 degrees Celsius for two consecutive updates).
-Continuously track the latest weather data and compare it with the thresholds.
+- Continuously track the latest weather data and compare it with the thresholds.
-If a threshold is breached, trigger an alert for the current weather conditions.
+- If a threshold is breached, trigger an alert for the current weather conditions.
 Alerts could be displayed on the console or sent through an email notification system (implementation details left open-ended).

-Implement visualizations:
+3) **Implement visualizations:**

-To display daily weather summaries, historical trends, and triggered alerts.
+- To display daily weather summaries, historical trends, and triggered alerts.

-Test Cases:
+## Test Cases:
- System Setup:
+1) **System Setup:**
-Verify system starts successfully and connects to the OpenWeatherMap API using a valid API key.
+- Verify system starts successfully and connects to the OpenWeatherMap API using a valid API key.
-Data Retrieval:
+2) **Data Retrieval:**
-Simulate API calls at configurable intervals.
+- Simulate API calls at configurable intervals.
-Ensure the system retrieves weather data for the specified location and parses the response correctly.
+- Ensure the system retrieves weather data for the specified location and parses the response correctly.
-Temperature Conversion:
+3) **Temperature Conversion:**
-Test conversion of temperature values from Kelvin to Celsius (or Fahrenheit) based on user preference.
+- Test conversion of temperature values from Kelvin to Celsius (or Fahrenheit) based on user preference.
-Daily Weather Summary:
+4) **Daily Weather Summary:**
-Simulate a sequence of weather updates for several days.
+- Simulate a sequence of weather updates for several days.
-Verify that daily summaries are calculated correctly, including average, maximum, minimum temperatures,and dominant weather condition.
+- Verify that daily summaries are calculated correctly, including average, maximum, minimum temperatures,and dominant weather condition.
-Alerting Thresholds:
+5) **Alerting Thresholds:**
-Define and configure user thresholds for temperature or weather conditions.
+- Define and configure user thresholds for temperature or weather conditions.
-Simulate weather data exceeding or breaching the thresholds.
+- Simulate weather data exceeding or breaching the thresholds.
-Verify that alerts are triggered only when a threshold is violated.
+- Verify that alerts are triggered only when a threshold is violated.

+## Bonus:
+- Extend the system to support additional weather parameters from the OpenWeatherMap API (e.g., humidity, wind speed) and incorporate them into rollups/aggregates.
+- Explore functionalities like weather forecasts retrieval and generating summaries based on predicted conditions.

 # Steps:
 ## File Structure